E :Environment

 We have long been promoting the use of renewable and recycled raw materials as part of our efforts to realize a recycling-oriented circular economy.
 In addition to the use of recycled rubber, which we have been actively working on, we are now expanding the use of a wider variety of recycled and renewable raw materials, including wires made by melting and reusing scrap iron, silica made from plant-derived and inedible rice husks, and resins derived from natural materials.

-In 2022, we used 273,000 tons of renewable raw materials worldwide, which accounts for 26.2% of our total raw material usage.
+In 2024, we used 361,000 tons of renewable and recycled raw materials globally, accounting for 29.7% of our total raw material usage.

 The joint initiative by ZEON Corporation and us titled "Development of Manufacturing Technology for Synthetic Rubber Core Chemicals with Carbon Resource Recycling" has been adopted by NEDO as a "Green Innovation Fund Project / Development of Manufacturing Technology for Plastic Raw Materials Using CO2, etc." The Green Innovation Fund Project is a program established by the Ministry of Economy, Trade and Industry (METI) to accelerate innovation through structural transformation of energy and industrial sectors and bold investment toward achieving the national goal of "reducing overall greenhouse gas emissions to zero by 2050."
 The program provides a continuous ten-year support to companies and organizations that pursue this goal as a business commitment in the areas from research and development, demonstration to commercial implementation.
 Our demonstration project aims to establish two advanced technologies to produce butadiene and isoprene, which are key synthetic rubber chemicals based on carbon resource recycling, from renewable carbon resources such as used tires and biomass at high yield rates, with a view to commercially implementing them in the 2030s.
 This will contribute to the improvement of resource recycling and carbon neutrality in the tire and rubber industries.